 - The accumulation of ten (10) or more violations during the academic year. - Flagrant violation of the regulations.
-Reckless driving on or off campus. - Driving while intoxicated on or off campus. - Any violation or combination of violations that jeopardizes the safety of the college community. - Failure to purchase a permit after being towed for same.
+Reckless driving on or off campus. - Driving while intoxicated on or off campus. - Any violation or combination of violations that jeopardizes the safety of the college community. - Failure to purchase a permit after being towed for the same.

-Resident students will receive written notification in their campus box, (at the mail center) and non-resident students at their home address, if their privilege to park or operate a motor vehicle on campus property has been revoked.
+All students will receive notification by email and written notification via the campus mail center if their privilege to park or operate a motor vehicle on campus property has been revoked.